Russian Airborne Forces

-The Russian Airborne Forces (Воздушно-десантные войска России, ВДВ) is the airborne separate combat arm of the Russian Armed Forces.
+The Russian Airborne Forces (Воздушно-десантные войска России, ВДВ) is the airborne combat arm of the Russian Armed Forces.
 It is a rapid response force and strategic reserve that is under the President of Russia, reporting directly to the Chief of the General Staff, and is organized into airborne and air assault units.
 It was formed in 1992 from divisions of the Soviet Airborne Forces that came under Russian control following the dissolution of the Soviet Union.

 Troops of the Russian Airborne Forces have traditionally worn a blue beret and blue-striped telnyashka undershirt and are called desant (Russian: Десант), from the French Descente.

 The Russian Airborne Forces utilizes a range of specialist airborne warfare vehicles and are fully mechanized.
 Traditionally they have had a larger complement of heavy weaponry than most contemporary airborne forces.

 Mission

 According to an order of the Ministry of Defense of the Russian Federation in 1997, the Airborne Forces form the strategic reserve of the Supreme Commander-in-Chief of the Armed Forces, under the direct command of the Chief of the General Staff, and as a rapid response force may be tasked with carrying out operations either independently or within larger army groups alongside units of the Ground Forces.
 The Airborne Forces can also participate in peacekeeping missions under the mandate of the United Nations (UN) or the Collective Security Treaty Organization (CSTO).

 The Airborne Forces are organized into three types of units, consisting of Airborne, Air Assault, and Mountain Air Assault.
 The airborne units can be parachuted into a combat zone, while the air assault units are airlifted there by aircraft or helicopter.
 Specifically designated mountain units were created after the Airborne Forces were frequently used in conflicts in the North Caucasus region in the immediate post-Soviet years.
 The structure of the Airborne Forces uses airborne or air assault divisions for the operational level, airborne or air assault brigades for the operational-tactical level, and regiments for the tactical level.
 This structure can be augmented with the addition of Ground Forces motorized rifle, artillery, aviation, or other units, depending on the situation.

 After studying airborne operations during World War II, the Soviet leadership concluded they were largely unsuccessful, with only a few exceptions.
 They recognized the potential for an airborne force to attack targets behind enemy lines, but the main problems that were identified included a lack of firepower.
 An effort to resolve this was the introduction of the BMD series of armored vehicles in 1970, which were eventually issued to every regiment of an airborne division.
 Up to the present, the Russian Airborne Forces are more heavily armed than their Western counterparts, with the usage of armored personnel carriers.